FoRBeR/FBTetris/README.md

 Working with windows is divided into 2 files. main.py is a file with main classes, next_figured.py is an auxiliary file, let's look at it first.
 ### _next_figures.py_
-Shapes are drawn in this file to display the next shape.
-This takes up quite a lot of space, but it only needs to be done once when starting the application.
+Figures are drawn in this file to display the next figure.
+This takes up quite a lot of lines of code, but it only needs to be done once when starting the application.
 ### _main.py_
 In this file, I describe all the windows, as well as their work.
 Each window has its own class. __The following is a description of the classes.__
 ### ControlClass